React & Blazor framework + Fluent UI components for Dataverse

 Build custom Dataverse portals fast—with metadata-driven forms and grids.

-Power Portals Pro gives you production-ready Blazor components that read and save form data back to Microsoft Dataverse.
+Power Portals Pro gives you production-ready React and Blazor components that read and save form data back to Microsoft Dataverse.
 Controls configure themselves using Dataverse metadata (labels, tooltips, required/constraints), and the framework makes localization and translation straightforward.

 From This: